 9. Park Smart to Lower Risk

 Parking in a garage or secured lot can lower your comprehensive premium.
-San Francisco is known for:- Break-ins
+San Francisco is known for:

 - Side-swipe damage